 Gray Summit real estate is some of the most expensive in Missouri, although Gray Summit house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Gray Summit is generally considered to be a blue-collar town.
-40.65% of the Gray Summit workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Gray Summit, you'll notice that it is more blue-collar than most other communities in America.
+40.65% of Gray Summit’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gray Summit is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Gray Summit who work in office and administrative support (14.52%), sales jobs (11.19%), and architecture and engineering (9.02%).

 In Gray Summit, however, the average commute to work is quite long.
 On average, people spend 30.28 minutes each day getting to work, which is significantly higher than the national average.